WebOrigami/docs/src/content/framework/intro7.md

 greetings = map(framework-intro/src/team.yaml, =framework-intro/src/greet(name)):
 ---

 A graph _transform_ is a function that takes a graph as input and returns a new graph as output.
-Transforms let you think at a high level about how to process material in bulk.
+Transforms let you think at a high level about processing material in bulk.

 ## A map applies a one-to-one function to an entire graph's values

-A basic type of a transform is a _map_.
-A map applies a one-to-one function to all the values in a graph, giving you a new graph with the same structure as the old one — all of the same keys — but with new values.
+A common type of a transform is a _map_, which applies a one-to-one function to all the values in a graph.
+A map gives you a new graph with the same structure as the old one — all of the same keys, but with new values.
 The map turns the one-to-one function into a many-to-many function.

-Consider a one-to-one function like the earlier `greet()`, which takes a person's name and returns a greeting using that person's name.
-You can apply this one-to-one `greet` to all of the team members by using a map.
+Consider a one-to-one function like the earlier `greet`, which takes a person's name and returns a greeting using that person's name.
+You can apply this one-to-one `greet` to all your team members by using a map.

 Let's apply that `greet` function to the entire set of people on the team.
 As a reminder, we can visualize the people in `team.yaml` as a graph: